 Content comes first.
-I don’t design without content or fake it with “greeking” (lorum ipsum) as I start the design process.
+I don’t design without content or fake it with “greeking” (lorum ipsum).

 The content drives the process, and I don’t start designing without it.

 For each project, I assemble a collaborative team with my client, the project’s writer and designer, we all learning from each other.
 Experience has taught me, over and over again, that small businesses are better off delegating the final content to a professional writer.